LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 LG Electronics 4681A20064A Exhaust Fan Motor Assembly

-This is the genuine OEM replacement exhaust fan motor assembly specifically designed for LG over-the-range microwaves including the LMV2031ST model.
-The motor assembly includes the fan blade and mounting hardware needed for a complete replacement.
+This is the genuine OEM replacement exhaust fan motor assembly specifically designed for LG over-the-range microwaves, including the LMV2031ST model.
+The motor assembly comes with the fan blade and mounting hardware needed for a complete replacement.
 Check current pricing on Amazon.

 This comprehensive screwdriver set includes the Torx and Phillips head bits needed to remove the various screws securing the exhaust fan motor in the LG LMV2031ST microwave.
 The magnetic bit holder and extension make it easier to work in tight spaces inside the microwave housing.
 Check current pricing on Amazon.